cocowalla/serilog-sinks-file-archive/README.md

 Install-Package Serilog.Sinks.File.Archive -Version 1.0.0
 ```

 To enable archiving, use one of the new `LoggerSinkConfiguration` extensions that has a `FileLifecycleHooks` argument, and create a new `ArchiveHooks`.
-For example, to write GZip compressed logs to another directory:
+For example, to write GZip compressed logs to another directory (the directory will be created if it doesn't already exist):

 ```csharp
 Log.Logger = new LoggerConfiguration()